mozilla/tabzilla/README.md

 Adding the universal tab requires to a site requires:

-1. Add the static tab link (example below) and associated tabzilla.css CSS to the top of your template
+1. Add the static tab link (example below) to the top of your template
     ```<a href="http://mozilla.org/tab" id="tabzilla">mozilla</a>```
+2. Include the tabzilla.css CSS file either as a CSS include or built into your minified styles
+    ```<link href="//www.mozilla.org/tabzilla/media/css/tabzilla.css" rel="stylesheet" />```
-2. Include the tabzilla.js file in your template (preferably in the footer)
+3. Include the tabzilla.js file in your template (preferably in the footer)
     ```<script src="//www.mozilla.org/tabzilla/media/js/tabzilla.js"></script>```

 Requirements